Here are answers to some of the Frequently Asked Questions we get at TRJFP Brum.

 I know there’s a waiting list, but I really need a Freegan box because… Can I have one anyway?

 No. Sorry.
 You’d be surprised how many emails we get from people explaining why they shouldn’t have to wait their turn on the waiting list with everyone else!
-You might think it’s ‘just one box’, but all those just-one boxes would add up.
+You might think it’s ‘just one box’, but all those ‘just one more’ boxes would add up!!